 - Investigate other possible extensions that could help with your methods, facts, or structure, and assist you in answering your research question.

 - The proposed modifications or changes should be realistic and achievable.

 - Compare the results with your literature sources and/or reference values.

 9. Citations & Formats

 - Your IA report should be logically presented in a coherent way.

-- Should showcase effective communication of the focus, process, and the results that come out of this experiment.
+- Should showcase effective communication of the focus, process, and results that come out of this experiment.

 - Required to be well-structured, clear, and detailed.

 - Information given for the report is specific and not vague.

 - Subject-specific conventions such as correct formats for tables, graphs, units, images, etc.